 We might think that drama has little to do with the liturgy.
 But we must recall that the core of the liturgy, the Mass itself, is a representation of the drama of Calvary.
 (Note carefully: that’s re-presentation.
 I italicize the re and insert a hyphen for fuller clarity.)
 The Mass deserves the best that our sense of drama can offer.

 Three years before his election as Pope Benedict XVI, Cardinal Ratzinger wrote of the older usage, ordinarily styled Roman, or Tridentine after the Council of Trent:

 “Anyone who nowadays advocated the continuing existence of this liturgy or takes part in it is treated like a leper; all tolerance ends here.
 There has never been anything like this in history; in doing this we are despising and proscribing the Church’s past.
 I must say, quite openly, that I don’t understand why so many of my episcopal brethren have to such a great extent submitted to this rule of intolerance, which for no apparent reasons, is opposed to making the necessary inner reconciliation within the Church.”
-[God and the World.]

 This, for all its untempered language, was not far removed from Pope John Paul II’s demand in the motu proprio of 1988 in which he excommunicated the extreme conservative Archbishop Marcel Lefebvre for ordaining four bishops without the necessary agreement of the Holy See.
 Despite the excommunication, he cautioned that respect “must everywhere be shown for the feelings of all those who are attached to the Latin liturgical tradition.”
 However Whitehead notes that it was “only in response to an actual schism that Pope John Paul II finally called for ‘a wide and generous application’ of the indult provisions allowing the celebration of the Tridentine Mass.”